raoolio/HDSentinel-Email/README.md

 EMAIL_SUBJECT= The email subject used when sending the email report.
 ~~~

-Note: The email is sent using the sendmail command, and installing or
-configuring that tool is beyond the scope of this guide.
+**Note**: The email is sent using the **sendmail** command, and installing or configuring that tool is beyond the scope of this guide.

 ## 3. TEST REPORT
-After changing the email configuration file, you can perform a run test
-to check if everything works as expected:
+After changing the email configuration file, you can perform a run test to check if everything works as expected, open a shell and execute:
 ~~~
-  shell> sudo GenerateHDReport.sh
+  sudo GenerateHDReport.sh
 ~~~

 the output of the script should be something like this: